 Chilli Chocolate Madeleines – We Should Cocoa #51

 Some old friends rang the other day to say they were coming to Liskeard and could they call around for a cup of tea.
 Well of course.
 But I had no cakes or biscuits in the house.
 It was time to whip up a batch of something fast.
-Madeleines sprang to mind.
+Chilli chocolate madeleines it was then.
 Fresh from the oven, they are delicious treats indeed.

-With not a lot of time to think about it, I suddenly realised that I hadn’t yet decided what I was going to make for this month’s chilli themed We Should Cocoa.
+Chilli & chocolate is a classic combination and one of my favourites.
+It was the first flavour that sprang to mind when my friends called, especially when I suddenly realised that I hadn’t yet decided what I was going to make for this month’s chilli themed We Should Cocoa.
 I had some Steenbergs chilli drinking chocolate in stock and thought this would give a mild but obvious chilli and chocolate hit to the madeleines.
 A little honey to add flavour and texture and I was off.

-Well, what a revelation; I reckon these were the tastiest madeleines I’ve yet made.
+Well, what a revelation.
+I reckon these chilli chocolate madeleines are the best I’ve yet made.
 The chilli was mild enough to be enjoyed by those less hardened to its fieriness than me, but with enough presence to be felt.
 I was also pleased to note that the chocolate flavour was not so rich as to overwhelm these rather delicate little sponges.
 The honey did what I hoped too and gave a certain plump softness to these classic French cakes.
 My friends were very impressed that I’d whipped up a batch of cakes so quickly.
 And there was the added bonus of the house smelling delicious when they arrived.

 Naughtily, I served some of them with a mixture of Cornish clotted cream and the last bit of salted caramel that was taking up space in the fridge.
 This sauce was sublime and I’m now keen to make another batch of salted caramel, just so I can make some more.